Some cats need to eat more, some less. Some might have a special diet. Some might be grazers, while others like to

 These feeders are great if you’ve got to keep one of your cats away from a certain food… say, a cat with a diagnosed food allergy.
 You can also get a separate feeder for each cat to make sure they only have access to their specific food — both the type and amount.
 Just program the feeders to open for the microchip or RFID tag that the cat is wearing.

-- SureFlap Feeder (currently unavailable but we have asked the manufacturer for details on when it will be back in stock) — The SureFlap Feeder (inset photo) is a smart pet feeder that works either with your pets' microchip or a special paired RFID collar.
+- SureFlap Feeder — The SureFlap Feeder (inset photo) is a smart pet feeder that works either with your pets' microchip or a special paired RFID collar.
 It's easy to program and can be used with either dry or wet food!
 (That wet food part is a big added bonus!
 I'm a big fan of all cats, but especially male cats (because of urethral obstruction), eating wet food, at least predominantly.)
 One of our team members uses this one and loves it.
 Click here to read her review below.

 If it's in default "open," the door is always open and any unapproved pets (tags) that come near will trigger the door to close so that those unapproved pets cannot steal food from the feeder.
 The door will open again once the unapproved pets walk away.
 In default "closed" mode, the door is closed all the time until an approved pet comes near, and closes again when they walk away.